Non-Recourse Fixed Rates Through the CMBS Market

 Why CapitalAx

-Active Relationships With Multiple CMBS Conduits: CMBS conduit pricing changes weekly based on bond market conditions and each desk's pipeline capacity.
-We maintain active relationships with multiple CMBS originators and know which desks are hungry for volume, which are competitive on specific asset types, and when to time your rate lock for optimal execution.
+Active Relationships With Multiple CMBS Conduits: Conduit pricing moves week to week with the bond market and each desk's pipeline.
+We stay close to a range of CMBS originators, so we know which desks are hungry for volume, which are strong on your asset type, and when to time the rate lock for the best execution.

-Rating Agency-Ready Deal Packaging: Every CMBS loan must pass a bond rating agency review (Moody's, Fitch, KBRA, or DBRS).
-We structure deal packages with the documentation, cash flow analysis, and property narratives these agencies require, reducing the back-and-forth that delays closings and risks rate lock expirations.
+Rating Agency-Ready Deal Packaging: Every CMBS loan has to survive a rating agency review from Moody's, Fitch, KBRA, or DBRS.
+We build the file the way those agencies want it, with the documentation, cash flow analysis, and property narrative they expect, which cuts the back-and-forth that stalls closings and puts rate locks at risk.

-Post-Closing Servicer Navigation: After a CMBS loan closes, any modification requests go through a master or special servicer, not the original lender.
-We prepare borrowers for this dynamic, structure loans to minimize the need for post-closing modifications, and provide guidance when servicer interaction becomes necessary.
+Post-Closing Servicer Navigation: Once a CMBS loan closes, you deal with a master or special servicer for any change, not the lender who originated it.
+We prep borrowers for that reality up front, structure the loan to avoid the need for modifications later, and step in to guide you when servicer contact becomes unavoidable.

 Frequently Asked Questions